luslab/oz-bulk-rnaseq/H. Differential Expression.md

 ## Tools for DE analysis

- - DESeq2 - Nobby u
+ - DESeq2 - Nobby uses this.
  - edgeR - better for false positives, less conservative, recommended if <12 replicates
  - ballgown
  - limma: raphaelles Rscript uses this (normalizeQuantiles function) but her filtering function is a 2 component mixture model to separate low vs high counts.